 Matthew Seiberlich, Assistant Editor

-Matthew Seiberlich is a junior at Homestead High School.
-Outside of Publications, Matthew is an Eagle Scout, President of the Wisconsin Junior Classical League, a Latin Club member, Vice President for the Drama Club and Film Club, a Student Council member, and a lacrosse player.
+Matthew Seiberlich is a senior at Homestead High School.
+Outside of Publications, Matthew is an Eagle Scout, President of the Wisconsin Junior Classical League, a Latin Club member, President for the Drama Club and Film Club, Student Council Vice President, and a lacrosse player.
 In his free time, Matthew enjoys fishing, camping, Legos, and reading.